 8. Using a coffee stick

 It turns out we can peel a kiwi using a coffee stirrer or a coffee stick as well.
-Cut the edges of the fruit and insert the stick between the skin and the fruit.
+Cut the edges of the fruit and insert the stick between the skin and the kiwi.
 Run the stick in a circular motion around the pulp.
 This will dislodge it from the skin, and you can easily separate them in very little time

 9. Using a peeler or even a metal beater